projectcalico/tiger-bench/README.md

   dataplane: bpf
   iterations: 1
   leaveStandingConfig: true
+- testKind: ttfr
+  numPolicies: 100
+  numServices: 10
+  numPods: 7
+  duration: 60
+  hostNetwork: false
+  iterations: 1
+  leaveStandingConfig: false
+  TestNamespace: testns2
+  TTFRConfig:
+    TestPodsPerNode: 53
+    Rate: 2.5
 ```

 There are 2 tests requested in this example config.

-`testKind` is required - at present you can only ask for `"thruput-latency"`.
+`testKind` is required - at present you can only ask for `"thruput-latency"` or `ttfr`

 `numPolicies`, `numServices`, `numPods` specify the standing config desired for this test.
 Standing config exists simply to "load" the cluster up with config, they do not take any active part in the tests themselves.
 The number that you can create is limited by your cluster - you cannot create more standing pods than will fit on your cluster!